 Sarah Koenig, who hosts Serial, first learned about this case more than a year ago.
 In the months since, she's been sorting through box after box (after box) of legal documents and investigators' notes, listening to trial testimony and police interrogations, and talking to everyone she can find who remembers what happened between Adnan Syed and Hae Min Lee fifteen years ago.
 What she realized is that the trial covered up a far more complicated story, which neither the jury nor the public got to hear.
 The high school scene, the shifting statements to police, the prejudices, the sketchy alibis, the scant forensic evidence - all of it leads back to the most basic questions: How can you know a person’s character?
 How can you tell what they’re capable of?
 In Season One of Serial, she looks for answers.

-If you love suspense or mysteries, then you will really love this podcast and of course you will need a great snack while listening to it, so I made some delicious Sweet Potato Bars with a Raw Ginger Crust.
-This bars are so spicy, sweet, and delicious.
-If you decide to give them or Serial a try, please let me know in the comment section below and if you miss pockets of time because you have been listening to the entire Season 1, then don’t say that I didn’t warn you 🙂
+If you love suspense or mysteries, then you will really love this podcast and of course, you will need a great snack while listening to it, so I made some delicious Sweet Potato Bars with a Raw Ginger Crust.
+These bars are so spicy, sweet, and delicious.
+If you decide to give them or Serial a try, please let me know in the comment section below and if you miss pockets of time because you have been listening to the entire Season 1, then don't say that I didn't warn you 🙂

 Sweet Potato Bars Ingredients:

 1 ½ inch ginger, minced